muellerberndt/legion/README.md

 - Automated diff when in-scope assets are updated on Immunefi or Github
 - Automated monitoring of Github repos in scope
 - On-chain monitoring via Quicknode integration

+Extensions you can build:

+- Notify the user when a smart contract in scope is upgraded (see [example](examples/proxy_contract_handler.py))
+- Extract new semgrep patterns whenever a new audit report is published
+- Pre-assess the codebase of new bounties and contests
+- Daily data analysis to prioritize bounties, contests and assets
+- ?

 ## Quick Start